rust-unofficial/patterns/README.md

 directory, edit it, and submit a PR.
 You might not want every section, and you might want to add extra sections.

+When writing examples, please try to make them compile.
+This allows us to test them.
+If you fail to write an example that is both complete and readable, please at least mark your example code with `ignore`.

 We suggest leaving a comment on the [issue tracker](https://github.com/rust-unofficial/patterns/issues) so that other people don't start working on the same topic.